ranja-sarkar/DecisionTree/README.md

 <img width="260" alt="ig" src="https://github.com/user-attachments/assets/5cd97a94-50e6-474f-a9ed-b70f4049b128" />

 Information gain is a measure of the information a feature provides about a class.
 It is the metric to quantify the reduction in randomness of dataset, post-split into homogeneous subsets of data.
+The impurity of a dataset is measured using criterion like 𝒆𝒏𝒕𝒓𝒐𝒑𝒚 (H) and 𝑮𝒊𝒏𝒊 index.

 <img width="434" alt="dt" src="https://github.com/user-attachments/assets/30e02fdc-3420-47e1-9a28-669867a83ca6" />